ServiceStack/servicestack.net/MyApp/_posts/2025-04-15_identityauth-claims-roles.md

 ![](/img/posts/identityauth-claims-roles/identityauth-role-claims.webp)

-Any Added or Removed Claims are applied after clicking **Update Role**, so you exit the UI without applying any changes by clicking **Cancel**.
+Any Added or Removed Claims are only applied after clicking **Update Role**, likewise you can exit the UI without applying any changes by clicking **Cancel**.

 Claims added to Roles have similar behavior to having Claims individually applied to all Users with that Role such that when a User is Authenticated they're populated with all claims assigned to their Roles in addition to their individual User Claims.